Last updated on January 21st, 2020

 For this particular build we will dump Might since we are not doing any damage that would matter.
 We do some healing through Second Wind, but it is going to be boosted through Athletics so no need to pump points into Might just because of that.
 Every other Attribute is important though.
-Constitution increases max Health and Fortitude, Dexterity decreases Recovery and increases Spellcasting speed, Perception increases Accuracy so that we can hit with Writs and everything else, Intellect increases Will Defense, Duration and the AoE size of spells and Resolve decreases hostile effect duration, increases Deflection and Will Defense.
+Constitution increases max Health and Fortitude, Dexterity decreases Recovery and increases Spellcasting speed (but is not needed in Turn-Based), Perception increases Accuracy so that we can hit with Writs and everything else, Intellect increases Will Defense, Duration and the AoE size of spells and Resolve decreases hostile effect duration, increases Deflection and Will Defense.
 Perception is the most important Attribute for this build because we want to affect as many enemies as possible with the debuffs, and we do not want to miss with Spells since usage is limited.
 Intellect is second most important Attribute because it increases duration of those debuffs.

 Any Race that has some defensive bonuses is a good choice for this build to increase surviveability.
 Nature and Fire Godlike are also good but only if you do not have Beast of Winter DLC because Helm of the Void is perfect fit for this build.
 Here are some good Race choices for this build (remove Might bonuses if they have any, and put them into something else):

 - Wild Orlan: -1 MIG, +2 PER and +1 RES.
 Increased resistance against Resolve afflictions.